dmitriyteteruk/offsite-labs/iotcentral-lab1-9.md

 ## 9. Bonus: Adding Plug and Play device demo

 Mr. Bond was very impressed with your demonstration of Azure IoT Central.
-But he asked on more question to you:
+But he asked one more question to you:
 >It was great demo and I feel that it is exactly what I need, but what if I would like to add more sensors different from what you demonstrate to me?
 How difficult is it?

 ### Now, you will do real demo of adding Plug and Play Device to current IoT Central Application